Zero-Tang/NoirVisor/README.md

 Note that early Zhaoxin and VIA use Centaur as vendor.

+After refactoring NoirVisor Core with Rust, Intel EPT and AMD NPT are now required to boot NoirVisor!

 # Nested Virtualization
 Algorithm regarding the Nested Virtualization was written in the readme files in both VT-Core and SVM-Core directories. \
 For Nested Intel VT-x Algorithm, visit [here](src/vt_core/readme.md#vmx-nesting-algorithm-incomplete-version). \